24 Examples of Eagle Scout Recommendation Letter (Template)

 Related: How to Write a Letter of Recommendation (24 Free Templates)

-How to Write Eagle Scout LOR
+How to Write a LOR

-An Eagle Scout recommendation letter must be systematically written to capture all the relevant information.
+A recommendation letter must be systematically written to capture all the relevant information.
 In addition, it must show that the candidate is worth an Eagle Scout rank and must maintain a certain level of formality.

 Header

 A header should be given to introduce the exact date when the letter is written.
-The header is also used to address the recipient graciously.
+The header is also used to address the recipient graciously:

-The Date: The first item should be the date when the letter was written, which is indicated at the top left corner of the page.
-The exact day, month, and year the letter was written should be stated because the commission requires the letter to have up-to-date information, and having a recent date helps precisely prove that; the letter is up to date.
+• The Date: The first item should be the date when the letter was written, which is indicated at the top left corner of the page.
+The exact day, month, and year the letter was written should be stated because the commission requires the letter to have up-to-date information, and having a recent date helps precisely prove that the letter is up to date.

 Introduction